Alek6/Receiptbook/README.md

 In this project I will follow the **Prototype** pattern and best practices, in particular I will adopt the Guthub blackborad kaban cards to take track of the project evolvement, track and issues.

-The applied branching strategy is feature-oriented so we have a branch for every single task and the main/static branches are `master`, `dev` and `ui` following the standards that we can find in any enterprise working environment.
+The applied branching strategy of _prototype-oriented_ and _evolutionary-prototyping_ type.
+So I have a branch for every single task and the main/static branches are `master`, `doc`, `dev` and `ui` following the standards that we can find in any enterprise working environment.
 Finally any merge will be made by a /pull request/.